Follow the Wisconsin Badgers men's hockey game at No. 19 Penn State

-STATE COLLEGE, Pa. — The University of Wisconsin men's hockey team looks to keep an unbeaten streak against Penn State alive when it plays the 19th-ranked Nittany Lions on Friday at Pegula Ice Arena (5:30 p.m., BTN, 1310 AM).
+STATE COLLEGE, Pa. — The University of Wisconsin men's hockey team will be without two more skaters when it plays its final road game of the regular season at No. 19 Penn State on Saturday (6 p.m., no TV, BTN Plus pay stream, 1070 AM).

-UW has gone five games without a loss in the series against Penn State (2-0-3), the longest stretch since the Badgers won all five games in the teams' 2013-14 season.
+Center Dominick Mersch and defenseman Tyler Inamoto were injured in Friday's 8-2 loss and are not in Saturday's lineup.
+UW also is without defenseman K'Andre Miller, who was injured on Feb.
+9.

-This season, however, UW is 4-8-2 since claiming four points in a series against the Nittany Lions at the Kohl Center on Nov.
-30 and Dec.
-1.
+Inamoto appeared to reaggravate a hip injury that he suffered last Friday and kept him out of the lineup a day later.
+Mersch limped off the ice after delivering a check in the first two minutes of the third period.

 Forwards